-Pilates for runners can be an amazing workout for your endurance, flexibility, and form.
+Pilates and running share a lot in common, and combining the two can be an amazing workout for your endurance, flexibility, and form.
 Running and pilates have a lot in common, and many athletes will find the poses and practices directly translate into better running form.

 Not sure if pilates is right for your running game?
 We recommend giving pilates for running a try—it can be a game-changer for your mobility, strengthening, and recovery.